List of waterfalls in the Delaware Water Gap: Silverthread Falls

+Visitors can view both Silverthread and Ding Dong Falls via the same (composite) boardwalk & trail emanating from the Dingmans Falls Visitor Center.

 Factory Falls

 Factory Falls is located on the George W. Childs Park Trail in Pennsylvania, it follows Dingmans Creek so you are very close to Dingmans falls.
 The Brooks Family ran a woolen mill from 1823 to 1832 next to this fall, the remains of the mill can be seen next to the fall.
 You will take a single path through the woods that runs on both sides of the creek that is roughly 1.5 mi in length.
 This waterfall is the first one in a set of three that is on this traill.
 Factory Falls drops twice and makes a 90 degree turn with the creek.

 Fulmer Falls

-Fulmer Falls is the second waterfall you will see on the George W. Childs Park Trail in Pennsylvania right after Factory Falls.
+Fulmer Falls is the second waterfall along the George W. Childs Park Trail in Pennsylvania right after Factory Falls.
 This fall is 56 ft tall and is the largest in George W. Childs Park.
 This waterfall has a unique feature of falling in a semi-circular basin of rock and then flowing downstream.
-The base of this waterfall is not accessible unless the fence is jumped, this is not prohibited.
+The base of this waterfall is not accessible.